jonaslu/sider/README.md

 writing into the wrong directory.
 Same with running two databases side by side - sudoisms abound!

-Enter **sider** which is a cli-tool that turns this juggling into a breeze by handling setup, running and restoring databases for you.
+Enter **sider** which is a cli-tool that turns this juggling into a breeze by handling importing, running and restoring databases for you.

 # TL;DR
 Say to yourself: "I have docker installed" three times.